trevinwisaksana/architect-a-blockchain-supply-chain-challenge/README.md

 # Architect A Blockchain Supply Chain - Part B
 This is a programming challenge to architect a supply chain using blockchain.
-The goal is to build a tool to track an item from when it was first harvested, processed, packaged, sold to a distributor, shipped to a retailer to when it is first bought by a consumer.
+The goal is to build a tool to track an item from when it was first harvested, processed, packaged, sold to a distributor, shipped to a retailer and finaly, to when it is first bought by a consumer.
+It has a website as a frontend that interfaces with the smart contracts to mark items as its state changes.

 ## Contract Address
 0xb9D2db992432f2784F0835cc3CA6Ba4ecEF08200